jjin49/DeepAttentionPan/readme.md

 e.g. 1) Build a new folder "dup_1" inside the folder 'codes'. "dup_1" will be the folder where the algorithm reads the file storing parameters and outputs the trained models. <br>
      2) Copy the "config.json" in "codes/dup_0" to "dup_1". "config.json" is the file storing useful parameters and the source paths of input data.<br>
      3) In the file "config.json", change the content of attribute "working_dir" to be "dup_1".
 You are free to change other parameters to test the effects.
 The "data_file" refers to the file name of the training set, e.g, "training_set.txt".
-All the data files should be stored in the folder "dataset".
+All the data files should be stored in the folder "dataset".<br>
      4) Back to the directory "codes".
-Run in the command line:
+Run in the command line: <br>
         "python train.py dup_1/config.json".
 After the training process finishing, the networks will be output to "dup_1".

 ### binding position importance investigation using attention mechanism

-6. Output the attention weights of certain group of peptides.
+Output the attention weights of certain group of peptides.
 You can also use the "att_weight.py" to output the attention weightS of certain group of peptides from the trained model(e.g. the model stored in the "dup_0").

 e.g. 1) In the "dup_0", change the "test_file" to the name of the file containing the group of the samples that you want to output the average positional attention weights.
 In the folder "dataset", "testing_9length.txt" contains all the samples with peptides of 9 length in the testing set.
-And "testing_10length.txt" and "testing_11length.txt" refer to the samples with peptides of 10 length and 11 length correspondently.
+And "testing_10length.txt" and "testing_11length.txt" refer to the samples with peptides of 10 length and 11 length correspondently.  <br>
      2) Back to the directory "codes".
-Run in command line:
+Run in command line:<br>
      "python att_weight.py dup_0/config.json".
 The average attention weights of the group will be output to "dup_0".